kframework/matching-logic-prover/README.md

 ===================

-While 265 of the SL-COMP tests as well as the LTL tests have all been working with recent versions of the project, we have had regressions, which due to time and engineering constraints we were unable to fix.
+While 265 of the SL-COMP tests as well as the LTL tests have all been working with recent versions of the project, we have had regressions due to the time and engineering constraints we were unable to fix.
 Still, in this material, we provide two versions of our project.